hearsilent/material-theme-jetbrains/README.md

 - Autocomplete
 - Quick info
 - Scrollbars (when the accent scrollbars is checked)
+- Modified settings indicator

 ---------------------

 ### Project View Decorators

-Another feature taken from the Sublime Plugin is the ability to differentiate **opened directories** from closed ones. *"Opened directories"* actually mean directories from the project view whose one of their children is opened in the Editor.
+Another feature taken from the Sublime Plugin is the ability to differentiate **opened directories** from closed ones.
+*"Opened directories"* actually mean directories from the project view whose one of their children is opened in the Editor.

 The plugin is decorating these directories by setting an "outlined" directory icon tinted with the selected *Accent color*.